-2.9 Reporting to RBI / CIBIL
+2.9 Reporting to RBI / Credit Information Companies

-Bank/Fls should submit the list of suit-filed accounts of wilful defaulters of Rs.25 lakh and above as at end-March, June, September and December every year to Credit Information Bureau (India) Ltd. (CIBIL) and/or any other credit information company which has obtained / would obtain certificate of registration from RBI in terms of Section 5 of the Credit Information Companies (Regulation) Act, 2005 and of which it is a member.
-Banks/Fls should, however, submit the quarterly list of wilful defaulters where suits have not been filed only to RBI in the format given in Annex 1.
+Banks/FIs should submit the list of suit-filed accounts of wilful defaulters of Rs.25 lakh and above as at end-March, June, September and December every year to a credit information company which has obtained certificate of registration from RBI in terms of Section 5 of the Credit Information Companies (Regulation) Act, 2005 and of which it is a member.
+Reserve Bank of India has, in exercise of the powers conferred by the Act and the Rules and Regulations framed thereunder, granted Certificate of Registration to (i) Experian Credit Information Company of India Private Limited, (ii) Equifax Credit Information Services Private Limited, (iii) High Mark Credit Information Services Private Limited and (iv) Credit Information Bureau (India) Limited (CIBIL) to commence/carry on the business of credit information.
+Banks/FIs should, however, submit the quarterly list of wilful defaulters where suits have not been filed only to RBI in the format given in Annex 1.
+Credit Information Companies have also been advised to disseminate the information pertaining to suit filed accounts of Wilful Defaulters on their respective websites.